University of California, Santa Barbara: Housing

-Billionaire Charles Munger has promised the university a $200 million donation on condition that it builds an 11-story dormitory, to be called Munger Hall, following his design, which assigns each of 4,536 residents a small individual room, 94% without natural light, in order to house more students and to encourage socialization in common areas.
-UCSB's acceptance of the proposal, presented in October 2021, led to the resignation of architect Dennis McFadden from the campus design review committee, followed by protests from students and from others including the AIA.
+Billionaire Charles Munger had promised the university a $200 million donation on condition that it builds an 11-story dormitory, to be called Munger Hall, following his design, which assigns each of 4,536 residents a small individual room, 94% without natural light, to house more students and to encourage socialization in common areas.
+UCSB's acceptance of the proposal, presented in October 2021, led to the resignation of architect Dennis McFadden from the campus design review committee, followed by protests from students and others including the American Institute of Architects.
 In October 2022, the plan was modified to eliminate two floors, reducing the capacity of the building to 3,500.

-Private residence halls are also available to UCSB students.
-Tropicana Del Norte, located directly adjacent to the Main Campus, houses UCSB students in 51 furnished suites, and has an on-site dining hall and heated pool.

-Students may also choose to rent housing in the bordering community of Isla Vista.
-An estimated average for rent costs is $500 to $800 a month to share a bedroom, and includes trash pickup and water utilities.
-Parking on UCSB's campus is restricted during the day to students living farther than 2 miles from campus, so many Isla Vista residents often bike to class.
-Low-cost housing is limited, with the cheapest source being the Santa Barbara Student Housing Cooperative.

-Other sources of housing include the Greek system, and outlying communities (i.e., Goleta, Santa Barbara, Isla Vista, Montecito).
-Some students live in Isla Vista, which is immediately adjacent to campus.
-Since the early '60s, Isla Vista has had a reputation of being a party environment.
-UCSB is also affiliated with the Santa Barbara Student Housing Cooperative in Isla Vista, which seeks to provide low rent co-op housing regardless of gender, race, social, political, or religious affiliation, thereby influencing the community to eliminate prejudice and discrimination in the community.
+Plans for the construction of the Dormitory were canceled in August 2023.